Categories

 Chris Dziubasik is a product manager with 19 years of industry experience.
 He holds an MBA from the University of Bridgeport and a bachelor's degree in finance from Central Connecticut State University.

-Jeff Norin is an equity investment product specialist with 10 years of industry experience.
-He holds a bachelor's degree in economics with an emphasis on monetary policy from the University of Oregon.
+Jeff Norin is an investment product manager with 14 years of industry experience (as of 12/31/2023).
+He holds a bachelor's degree in economics from the University of Oregon.

 References to particular companies or securities, if any, are included for informational or illustrative purposes only and should not be considered as an endorsement by Capital Group.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds or current holdings of any investment funds.
 These views should not be considered as investment advice nor should they be considered a recommendation to buy or sell.